-While data indicates that close to 100% of 4-year-old children considered economically disadvantaged8 are being served, only 63% of 3-year-olds in the same demographic had access to care in the fall of 20239.
+While data indicates that close to 100% of 4-year-old children most in need8 are being served, only 63% of 3-year-olds in the same demographic had access to care in the fall of 20239.
 This percentage becomes even lower for children aged birth to 2, making it extremely difficult for families to find affordable care and highlighting the need to continue exploring ways to increase access to ECE services for EBR's youngest children.

-Despite serving a high percentage of economically disadvantaged four-year-old children in some type of spot, many families who do not qualify for a fully subsidized seat, or cannot use fully subsidized seats for reasons such as hours, location, or transportation, are unable to find affordable pre-K. This is particularly challenging for those of the ALICE (Asset Limited, Income Constrained, Employed) population.
-These families often pay tuition for child care and education or go without a formal spot.
-As indicated by focus groups, families in EBR continue to struggle with high costs of care and other systemic barriers, particularly in underserved areas, while providers face funding gaps, staffing challenges, and a lack of adequate resources and support for early learning and family engagement10.
+Many families without access to subsidized sources (or who are ineligible) pay tuition for child care and education, including those with incomes above what is considered "economically disadvantaged" but below the cost of living.10 As indicated by focus groups, families in EBR continue to struggle with high costs of care and other systemic barriers, particularly in underserved areas, while providers face funding gaps, staffing challenges, and a lack of adequate resources and support for early learning and family engagement11.